DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 The Flipper Zero is a neat bit of tech.
 It's an all in one, pocket sized tinkerer's toolbox.
 No, it isn't better than buying specialised hardware for each of its features, but that isn't its goal.
 It fills the niche encapsulated by the ethos behind the quote, "the best camera is the one you have with you".
 It's built well and fulfils its purpose.

 If the Flipper has made it onto your radar and piqued your interest, then chances are the only negative you'll find in buying it is the impact on your wallet.

----

-I hope you got something out of my review of the Flipper.
-If you did, then do consider sharing it, and if you'd like to see me produce more content like this, consider [supporting me](/support).